d3nnyyy/movieGenerator/README.md

 ### Backend

 1. Open the backend project located in the `backend` directory using an IDE or code editor.
-2. Configure AWS credentials to access SSM parameter store.
+2. Configure Azure credentials to access Azure Key Vault.
 3. Build and run the Spring Boot application.

 ### Frontend